RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/0Intro.md

 ### Exam (90\%)

-- MAS2009 Analysis: 1.5 hour written exam in January
+- MAS2009 Analysis: 1.5 hour written exam in May/June.
-- MAS2004 Analysis and Algebra: 2.5 hour written exam in May/June, on both Semester 1 and Semester 2 material
+- MAS2004 Analysis and Algebra: 2.5 hour written exam in May/June, on both Semester 1 and Semester 2 material.

 ### Homework (10\%)